tristanbosse/Validata/README.md

 ### 4. Reporting Discrepancies
 Any discrepancies found between the extracted PDF data and the existing database are logged and reported, allowing for manual review and correction if necessary.

+### Privacy Warning
+As of writing this ReadME, I am currently in the process of creating fake data to demonstrate the program while respecting the privacy of the company's clients.
+Any incompletion of this repository at the time of the visit is due to circumstances like this.